-The Somatic Psychology curriculum has the following three objectives:
+The Somatic Psychology curriculum has the following five objectives:

 - To develop skills sufficient to serve as professional psychotherapists and counselors at the MA level.

 - To integrate significant personal growth in the context of the program and will commit to personal development for effective self-use in clinical practice.

 - To actively engage in an exploration of their own social attitudes and beliefs, seek to understand differences and their attending power dynamics, and develop competencies in applying diversity sensitivity to their clinical practice.

 - To gain a broad and deep knowledge of the scholarship associated with the field of Somatic Psychology, including an understanding of historical and contemporary issues, theories, and approaches.

 - To gain an in-depth understanding and capacity to apply Somatic Psychology theory to the clinical practice of Somatic Psychotherapy.

 The Somatic Psychology curriculum provides students with a firm understanding of the theories, strategies, and transformational attitudes that are basic to psychotherapy.